 An example in Chiapas is the state Border Police force, whose responsibilities overlap with other forces at several levels of government.
 The previous governor, Juan Sabines, created the 135-member Border Police as a force within the Ministry of Public Security of Chiapas.
-94 Its mission is to patrol and prevent crime in Chiapas' border area, which encompasses 17 municipalities.
+Its mission is to patrol and prevent crime in Chiapas' border area, which encompasses 17 municipalities.
 However the new governor, Manuel Velasco, has created a new elite state police force, the Citizen Power Police (Policía Fuerza Ciudadana), which also has a significant role in border security.
-Of the

-"What needs to be done," then, is either politically unlikely or will take a generation to implement.
+Of the "What needs to be done," then, is either politically unlikely or will take a generation to implement.
 As a result, it may be tempting for the Mexican, Guatemalan, and U.S. governments to intensify some of the "hard" security measures we saw coming online during our visit to the border zone.

 400-plus officers in the new force, around half are being deployed to patrol the border region to prevent crime.
 Following the trend to militarize public security in Mexico, these agents have also received training from Mexico's army and navy.
 News reports suggest that both forces-the Border Police and the Citizen Power Police-are now operating in the border region of the state and participating in joint operations, including a recent case in which both forces detained a group of Hondurans trying to extort migrants in Palenque.
-Police-are now operations are detained a group of Hondurans trying to extort migrants in Palenque.